DanielDaCosta/firebase-chat-bot/README.md

-# firebase-chat-bot
+# Firebase Chatbot

-firebase-chat-bot is a platform designed for instantaneous and continuous dialogue powered by Generative AI.
+Firebase chatbot is a platform powered by Generative AI that is designed for instantaneous and continuous dialogue.

 ## Tools